 Lot of drama is going on for the last two weeks with the sudden hike in petrol prices.
 Government is continuously saying that they’ve reached a level where the subsidies are unbearable and also oil companies are running in huge losses.
 Well, what it means to a common man, I mean, subsidies and all the stuff.
 Is government is subsidizing fuel heavily and state owned oil companies are running in huge losses.
 Let us discuss,

-I want to paste my FB status over here, of course, which is regarding petrol only.
+I want to share my Facebook status over here regarding petrol prices.
 The prices which I’ve taken there are some random values but the taxes I’ve mentioned are having good amount of accuracy.
 Just have a sharp look at it, and then we’ll discuss each involved…

 “1 barrel~160 litres.
 One barrel crude oil can produces up to 35%

 of petrol, at least 21%. so considering the min value, 21%, one barrel can

 produce ~34 litres of petrol and all other bi products like diesel, kerosene

 etc. if you consider all the bi-product values in terms of petrol only, one